doyouknowthis/terraform-aws-cert-study-material/terraform/day-5/_04_cloud_enterprise.md

 # Terraform Cloud

-Available on `app.terraform.io`
+Available at `app.terraform.io`

-> It's an application that helps teams use Terraform together
+It's an application that helps teams use Terraform together.

-It has lots of features such as:
+Lots of features such as:

 - manages state files
 - history of previous runs